 Not Actually Analyzing The First Results Page

 This is a very easy mistake to miss when using long tail keywords in your campaigns.
-Most people use a keyword research tool to know the approximate competition and search volume.
+Most people use a keyword research tool to gauge the level of competition and search volume.
 The problem is that blindly relying on these numbers can lead to a completely improper choice.

-Here are some extra very important things you do have to take into account:
+Here are some extra very important things you have to take into account:

-- How authoritative are the first page result pages? – Is your first page competition filled with many larger sites that have a very high authority store?
-The only case in which you can really have a shot at getting to page 1 with long tail keywords is when the competition is mainly made out of weak sites.
+- How authoritative are the first page results? – Is your first page competition filled with many larger sites that have a very high authority store?
+The only case in which you can really have a shot at getting to page 1 with long tail keywords is when the competition is mainly made up of weak sites.

 - Do similar words appear in results? – Google often ranks sites that have similar words.
 They do not focus on exact words as they did in the past.
 This is because the search engine understands meaning.
 Because of this, even a very good long tail keyword with good metrics can be completely useless.

-Basically, the best phrase to use is one that does not have many very strong sites that rank for it high in results.
+Basically, the best phrase to use is one that does not have many very strong sites ranking highly in the results.

 Mainly Focused On Search Volume

 You want to rank for the long tail keywords you choose.
 This is why search volume is not the most important factor to consider.
-Sometimes, a phrase that only has 100 searches is very easy to rank and can bring in great results.
-It can be so much better than a keyword that is similar but is searched for thousands of times.
+Sometimes, a phrase with only 100 searches is very easy to rank and can deliver great results.
+It can be so much better than a similar keyword that is searched thousands of times.

 Let’s think about a simple example.
-When you rank on the first page of Google for 50 keywords, each with around 100 monthly searches, your overall results will be better than when you are on the fourth page for a long tail keyword searched for tens of thousands of times.
-The big search terms should be in your optimization campaign as the main ones you go after.
+When you rank on the first page of Google for 50 keywords, each with around 100 monthly searches, your overall results will be better than when you are on the fourth page for a long-tail keyword searched for tens of thousands of times.
+The big search terms should be the main ones you target in your optimization campaign.

 Neglecting Grammar

 Never write a title for an article that does not make sense.
 Simply put, Google will just not show it in results, or at least not high.
-The results are also not going to be clicked.
+The results will also not be clicked.
 Even if the metrics you see for such keywords are great with the research tools you use, you should never even consider them.

 Using Improper Keyword Research Tools

 Fortunately, there are several great keyword research tools you can use.
-Some are even specialized on local SEO phrases or even YouTube phrases.
-Look for one you can afford and that is specialized in keyword research for SEO purposes.
+Some are even specialized in local SEO phrases or even YouTube phrases.
+Look for one you can afford and that specializes in SEO keyword research.
 This is a lot better than using research tools designed for advertising purposes.